Hamilton's frog: Conservation

 Farming and deforestation on Maud Island has destroyed much of the land that the frogs used to live on, however they have managed to keep a stable number on their own in the cluster of land that they currently reside in.
 The frogs on Stephans Island are endangered however.
 They are at risk due to increase in predators, as species like the black rat have been introduced to the island.
 Much of their forest has also been destroyed, so they do not have much space to exist.
 They are only able to reside at the very top of Stephans Island, as that is the only cluster of trees on the island.
 Conservationsists have tried translocating groups of these frogs to other areas, in hopes that they can prosper and reproduce in a different environment.
 They have also built a fence around the “frog bank” on Stephans Island to keep predators away.

 The Hamilton's frog two main predators are the native tuatara (Sphenodon punctatus) and the introduced black rat (Rattus rattus).
 Both of these two predators have caused the Hamilton's frog population to drop to less than 300.
 It is also vulnerable to the chytrid fungus (Batrachochytrium dendrobatidis).
 Habitat loss is another large area of concern for this frog.
 Because they may span a wide variety of vertical spaces, both tree and ground are vulnerable areas that are subject to change and endanger Hamilton's frogs.

 In August 2018 the Department of Conservation (DOC) classified the Hamilton's frog as Nationally Critical under the New Zealand Threat Classification System.

 Protection efforts

 New Zealand has been protecting the Hamilton's frog species since 1921.
-A tuatara fence has also been built to stop tuataras from getting through.
+A tuatara fence has also been built to stop tuatara from getting through.
 There is population monitoring also in place.
 There are plans to move some of the population to another island.

+In August 2024 Hamilton's frogs were released into Wellington wildlife sanctuary Zealandia, after a purpose built boardwalk was constructed to allow foot traffic without disrupting the habitat or having frogs climb onto the pathway.